mgerstner/buffer-overflow-training/examples/zombie_call/README.md

 Returning to a Different Function than Intended
 ===============================================

-This program also contains a typical buffer overflow vulnerability like the previous example did.
+This program contains a typical buffer overflow vulnerability, like the previous example did.
 This time we want to replace the return address such that the function `zombie()` is called upon return.